 View a photo & video slideshow preview embedded here.
+Click here if it is not visible, and/or to view it larger in a new window (HIGHLY recommended).
+And at our product info page, download a 12-page PDF excerpt!

+View a photo & video slideshow preview embedded here.
 Click here if it is not visible, and/or to view it larger in a new window (recommended).
-And visit the product details page for a downloadable, 12-page PDF preview containing an entire Sparky Watts story!

-View a photo and video slideshow preview above (click here if it is not visible, and/or to view it larger in a new window), and visit the product details page for a downloadable 10-page PDF excerpt and bonus desktop wallpaper downloads!
+And at our product info page, read the entire first chapter as a 15-page downloadable PDF!